Cheatsheet

 Cache write: 45,230

-Key takeaway: check /cost regularly to avoid surprises, and /context to anticipate context limits.
+Key takeaway: check /cost regularly to track your consumption and know when to use /compact.

 How to configure Claude Code with /config, /model, /login, and /logout?